-After not one but two trips to Jökulsárlón Glacier Lagoon (because we just couldn’t bare to cut our time there short), we started on our way back East.
-We had plans to grab lunch in the cute, little fishing town of Höfn before starting our East and North Iceland explorations.
+After not one but two trips to Jökulsárlón Glacier Lagoon (because we just couldn’t bear to cut our time there short), we started on our way back to East Iceland.
+We had plans to grab lunch in the cute, little fishing town of Höfn before exploring the Lake Myvatn geothermal area and Akureyri in North Iceland.

 However, Dettifoss – the most powerful waterfall in Europe – is truly a sight to be seen!
 It isn’t the most beautiful waterfall in Iceland, but it is so immense it is hard not to be in awe.

 Ironically, after admiring the massive waterfall for a few minutes, we realized there were people on the other side too.
 And oh look… the map shows a paved road that leads there.
 Fantastic!

 Dettifoss is worth the bumpy road effort.
 But trust me, don’t just do it for your health.
 It is not fun in a camper!
 I was pretty pissed that we didn’t go the easier way.
 This led to a hangry breakdown and a low point of eating instant mashed potatoes straight out of the pot while doing deep breathing exercises.
 I’ll say it again: DON’T FORGET TO EAT!

 Lake Myvatn Geothermal Area

 Knowing I was over the dirt road, my dear hubby got us back down it in record time and we headed to our next stop, Myvatn.
 Before exploring this geothermally interesting area, we ate some real food (which was surprisingly inexpensive) at Fuglasafn Sigurgeirs.
 This cute little restaurant is right on Lake Myvatn and even has a bird museum inside.

 After lunch we took a smelly walk around the Hverir Mud pots – an area with sulfurous, bubbling puddles that are actually kind of pretty in their own way.